victoriamorris/nielsenTools/README.md

     Usage: nielsen_isbn_analysis.exe -i <input_path> -s

-        -s    path to FOLDER containing lists of ISBNs to search for.
+        -i    path to FOLDER containing lists of ISBNs to search for.
     If not specified, input path will be /Input/Search_lists Input files must be text (.txt) files, with one ISBN per line.